justeat/JustEat.RecruitmentTest/Test.SOC.Engineer.md

-JUST EAT SOC Engineer Recruitment Test
+JUST EAT Service Operations Engineer Recruitment Test
 ==================================

 Thank you for taking the time to do our technical test.
 It consists of two parts: